Central Arkansas Christian Schools

 Central Arkansas Christian Schools (CAC) is a group of three private schools based in North Little Rock, Arkansas, United States.
 CAC was established in 1971 at Sylvan Hills Church of Christ in Sherwood, Arkansas.
 Because of its foundation date, the school has been categorized as a segregation academy although enrollment records indicate black students were enrolled in the school as early as 1974.
 The Central Arkansas Christian School system includes a combination middle and high school campus in North Little Rock and two elementary schools: a campus in Pleasant Valley/Little Rock and a campus in North Little Rock.
 Together, they composed the state's fourth-largest combined private school for the 2018-19 school year.
 The schools are "affiliated" with (but not operated or owned by) the Churches of Christ and are members of the Council for Advancement and Support of Education.

 History

 Central Arkansas Christian School opened in 1971.
 Because of the timing of the school's establishment, it has been categorized as a segregation academy, a term associated with private schools established in response to the court ordered racial integration of public schools.
-Although categorized as a segregation academy, the "founders of the school repeatedly stated that admission was open to all regardless of race."
-Additionally, black students were enrolled in the school as early as 1974.
+The "founders of the school repeatedly stated that admission was open to all regardless of race."
+Black students were enrolled in the school as early as 1974.

 The organization bought 40 acre of adjacent land, for $500,000 in August 2003, to allow further expansion.
 Notable visitors to the school include Pat Buchanan, who spoke to the high school students in 1999.